The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Multi-tank melds
 Do you play other tanks?
 This would be called “Omni-tanking”.
 Meld WAR, use DH in non-WAR weapons.
-Consider melding SkS somewhere if your other tanks need it.
+Consider melding Skill Speed somewhere if your other tanks need it.
 WARs don't.
 Better Omni-tank writeups exist, but they are not a part of this guide.